OpenBudget/budgetkey-mcp/README.md

 It serves as a bridge between the OpenBudget API and MCP clients.

 This project is possible only thanks to amazing work of [OpenBudget/BudgetKey](https://github.com/OpenBudget/BudgetKey) team.</br>
-See their [UsingTheAPI](https://github.com/OpenBudget/BudgetKey/blob/master/documentation/UsingTheAPI.md) for more details about the API used in this MCP server.</br>
-If you wish to craft your own queries or tool you can use their [Redash](http://data.obudget.org/) to test them (You can see my queries in [ILBudgetServer.py](ILBudgetServer.py)).

 ## Features